jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 - CodeDeploy: Deploy code onto servers
 - CodePipeline: Orchestration of pipeline (from code to build to deploy)
 - CodeArtifact: Store software packages / dependencies on AWS
-- CodeStar: Unified view for allowing developers to do CICD and code
+- CodeStar: Unified view for allowing developers to do CI/CD and code
 - Cloud9: Cloud IDE (Integrated Development Environment) with collab